microsoft/FabricBQSync/README.md

 Within the accelerator there is an ever-growing set of capabilities that either offer feature parity or enhance & optimize the overall synchronization process.
 Below is an overview of some of the core capabilities:
 - Multi-Project/Multi-Dataset sync support
+- Table pattern-match filters to filter (include/exclude) during discovery
 - Table & Partition expiration based on BigQuery configuration
 - Synching support for Views & Materialized Views
 - Support for handling tables with required partition filters
 - BigQuery connector configuration for alternative billing and materialization targets
-- Ability to rename BigQuery tables and map to specific Lakehouse
+- Rename BigQuery tables and map to specific Lakehouse targets
+- Rename or convert data types using table-level column mapping
+- Shape BigQuery source with an alternate source sql query and/or source predicate
 - Complex-type (STRUCT/ARRAY) handling/flattening
 - Support for Delta schema evolution for evolving BigQuery table/view schemas
-- Support for Delta table options for Lakehouse performance/optimization
+- Override BigQuery native partitioning with a partitioning schema optimized for the Lakehouse (Delta partitioning)
 - Automatic Lakehouse table maintenance on synced tables
 - Detailed process telemetry that tracks data movement and pairs with native Delta Time Travel capabilities